Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • Avoid overdose.

-• Be selective about food.
+• Be selective in relation to food.

 Antibacterial drugs that cause diarrhea